BackupNerd/CoveDataProtection/ConnectWise/readme.md

-## TO DOWNLOAD INDIVIDUAL FILES Click the file name, then Right Click on the Raw Button and then select Save link as...)
+TO DOWNLOAD INDIVIDUAL FILES Click the file name, then Right Click on the Raw Button and select Save link as...)

 Sample scripts are not supported under any N-able support program or service.
 The sample scripts are provided AS IS without warranty of any kind.